Written by on . Last updated May 24th, 2026.

 This earthquake may have been felt in The United States .
 Located 24 miles (38 km) south-east of the epicenter of this earthquake, Fernley (Nevada, The United States) is the nearest significant population center.
 Fernley experienced an earthquake intensity (MMI Scale) of roughly IV.
 That level implies light shaking and likely no damage.

-Multiple large cities are in proximity of today's earthquake.
+Multiple major population centers exist within 300km of the earthquake that struck today.
 Reno is located 43 mi to the west and experienced an intensity of III (weak shaking, probably no damage).
 Sacramento is located 141 mi to the west (intensity unknown, possibly low).
 Fresno is located 181 mi to the south (intensity unknown, possibly low).

 Overview of nearby places